Leodicap99/Star-Wars-App/README.md

 ## 🧠 Credits

-Built with ❤️ using React, Ant Design, and Docker.
+Built using React, Ant Design, and Docker.